Minoru/hakyll-convert/README.markdown

-Hakyll-convert provides a library and utility for importing blogs from a variety of engines (currently, Blogger and Wordpress) to the [Hakyll][hakyll] static site generator.
+Hakyll-convert provides a library and a program for importing blogs from a variety of engines (currently, Blogger and Wordpress) to the [Hakyll][hakyll] static site generator.